autoloadnextpost/auto-load-next-post/readme.txt

 = Will Auto Load Next Post work with my theme? =

-Yes, Auto Load Next Post will work with any theme but may require some configuration for it to understand your theme.
+Yes, Auto Load Next Post will work with any theme but may require some manualy configuration for it to understand your theme.
 Please see the [documentation](https://github.com/autoloadnextpost/alnp-documentation) for help or read further down to see if your question has already been answered.

 = Is Auto Load Next Post translatable? =